 If you find it inconvenient to visit a notary public, you could try to find a traveling notary.

-You can look at online advertisements to find a traveling notary or mobile notary.
-Websites like Craigslist and others can be helpful for this purpose.
-Even a simple notary search on the internet will probably yield results.
+You can look at online advertisements to find a traveling or mobile notary.
+Websites like Craigslist and others are helpful for this purpose.
+Even a simple notary search on the internet may yield results.
 Try typing “mobile notary” and your town name into your favorite search engine.
 You will likely find several results of notaries who will travel to your home or place of business.
 Most notaries charge a travel fee, but the convenience could make it worthwhile.

 Remote Online Notarization